kistgab/kistgab/README.md

 # 💫 About Me:
-💻 Software Engineer<br>📚 Currently studying System Analysis and Development<br>📚 Studying Front-End Development<br>🏆 “We can't solve problems by using the same kind of thinking we used when we created them.” — Albert Einstein
+💻 Software Engineer<br>📚 Currently studying Mobile Development<br>📚 Studying Front-End Development<br>🏆 “We can't solve problems by using the same kind of thinking we used when we created them.” — Albert Einstein

 ## 🌐 Socials: